Naggi-Goishi/hpbooks/README.md

 If you are not sure about what you can do for hpbooks, you may email me. (naggitapdance@gmail.com)

-Or you may just pull request or raising a issue
+Or you may just pull request or raise a issue